progoza/markdown-docs/cv/index.md

  - Gitlab, JIRA,
  - Visual Studio / VS Code,
- - Postman / SOAP UI,
+ - Postman / SOAP UI / JMeter,
  - Azure fundamentals.

 ### Skills and tools used in the past: